B0dz1o/Galileo_random_generator/README.md

 # Galileo_random_generator
-Random number generator running in kernel space of Yocto Linux on Intel Galileo board.
+Random number generator running in kernel space of Debian with Yocto kernel on Intel Galileo board.